 Stepper v Servo The difference is about the poles.
 A pole is an area of a motor where a North or South magnetic pole is generated either by a permanet magnet or by passing current through the coils of a winding.
 Servos have between 4 and 12 poles.
 Stepper motors have between 50 and a hundred.
 Steppers don't require encoders since they can accurately move between their many poles.
 Whereas servos, with few poles, require an encoder to keep track of their position.
 Steppers simply move incrementally using pulses, while servo's read the difference between the motors encoder and the commanded position, and adjust the current required to move.

-Jack Greenfield explains the New(est) Gumball Machine Although it started with a stepper motor, Jack Greenfield eventually re-engineered the entire Gumball Machine from the ground up -- recreating every face from the original version, then removing complexity, then redesigning it so that it could incorporate a stepper motor, then re-conceiving it as a parametric design.
+Jack Greenfield explains the New(est) Gumball Machine Although it started with a stepper motor, Jack Greenfield eventually re-engineers the entire Gumball Machine from the ground up -- recreating every face from the original version, then removing complexity, then redesigning it so that it could incorporate a stepper motor, then re-conceiving it as a parametric design.

 A Night Out for the Toy Capsule Machine Cambridge Hackspace joined forces with Fab@CIC to work on a new version of the Wifi Connected Gumball Machine.
 So it made sense to make a joint venture to a Cafe Night at District Hall.
 The theme was inspireHER.
 Also a good excuse to try out a cheap Chinese action cam.